jwkr2004/FBLA-React-Project/README.md

 # Student Event Tracker
-Student Event Tracker is a website that you can track students points if they joined events and it can show them what events they can join.
+The Student Event Tracker is a website where you can track students' points if they joined events and it can show them what events they can join.
 This was created for FBLA 2022-2023 competitions.

 ## Build Status
-There should be no errors throughout the code and everthing should be working.
+There should be no errors throughout the code and everything should be working.

 ## Tech/Framework used
 We used Visual Studio Code to Test and program the website.
 We also used [MongoDB](https://www.mongodb.com/cloud/atlas/lp/try4?utm_source=google&utm_campaign=search_gs_pl_evergreen_atlas_general-phrase_prosp-brand_gic-null_ww-multi_ps-all_desktop_eng_lead&utm_term=mongodb&utm_medium=cpc_paid_search&utm_ad=p&utm_ad_campaign_id=11295578158&adgroup=116363205048&cq_cmp=11295578158&gclid=Cj0KCQjwla-hBhD7ARIsAM9tQKsM9K9cEUZiEyYTC1bGeTK9P_uLZIG0CHSVaaDxnq8R8JTowDA5zokaAv-HEALw_wcB) to store all of the data.

 ## Features
-This website has many features like a login system, tracking user active, creating and storing data in a database.
+This website has many features like a login system, tracking user activity, and creating and storing data in a database.

 ## Requirements
 Install Node on the desktop first.
 Then install the following the following node modules: